-While working on a document, spreadsheet, or any other file, you should be saving the file in case something happens while working on it.
-This page helps explain the process of saving a file and how to save a file to an alternate location, if needed.
+While working on a document, spreadsheet, or any other file, save periodically in case something happens while working on it.
+This page helps explain how to save a file and how to save a file to an alternate location, if needed.

 With some programs and most online services, the program or website saves your work automatically.
 If none of the steps below apply to the program you are using, it is likely automatically saving as you work.

 All programs support the keyboard shortcut to save a document.
 To save a file using a shortcut, press either Ctrl+S on a PC or Command+S on an Apple computer.
 If supported, the program either saves the file as its existing name or opens a save window for a new file.

 All programs with toolbars have a Save icon resembling any of the below icons, which are of a floppy diskette.
 Clicking the save icon in the toolbar opens the save window for new files or saves changes to the existing file if it already exists.

 When you are working on a new file and use either of the above options to save the file, a save window opens.
 You can name the file and select where to save the file on your computer using that save window.
 After this information is entered and you click the Save button, the file is saved.
 If you make changes to the file and save it again later, the file's name and location remain the same.

 If you have opened an existing file or want to change the file name or file location, you need to choose the Save As option.
 The Save As option provides the save window and allows you to change the file name and file location.
 If this information is changed, and you continue to work on the file, the file is subsequently saved to the new file name and location.

 If you use the Save As option and change the file name or location, you'll have two copies of the file.
 Unless you are doing this as a method of backup, you can save yourself confusion by deleting the old file from the computer.
 Otherwise, realize you have two files on the computer that resemble each other, but they are not the same.